frdedynamics/robotics-lab-documentation/source/texts/lab3.rst

 _`Combine everything to a complete machine tending program`
 ===============================================================
-Using the above programs as subprograms or copy/paste source, make a program to feed the workpieces into the machine, let the machine do it's work, pick the workpieces from the machine and place them in a grid.
+Using the above programs as subprograms or copy/paste source, make a program to open the door, fetch the workpiece, place them in a grid, feed the machine a new workpiece and close the door.
+Wait until its finished.
+And repeat.
 One workpiece at a time.

 .. figure:: ../_static/images/CNC_UR.png
           :align: center